pitt-cdm/2019spring/resources.md

 <dt><a href="http://ohshitgit.com/">ohshitgit.com</a></dt>
 <dd>We can pretend that the three words in that URL all have three letters, but let's face it: there are times when even experienced users of git feel that something has gone terribly wrong.
 This is a great resource of quick command-line fixes for common problems, compiled by someone who feels your pain.</dd>

+<dt><a href="https://lab.github.com/paths">GitHub Learning Lab</a></dt>
+<dd>Should you feel enticed by our course to want to go deeper into the capabilities of GH and go with the GitHub Flow, come here: it's a system of tutorials built directly into the GitHub web interface, with a "robot" that gives you prompts and affirmations of success right in the Issue Queues and Revision Histories of your own repositories.
+(Each new "course" you take in the Learning Lab will auto-generate a new repository to play with.)
+To enable this magic of automation work, you'll have to give the app some major permissions on your account – but since it's written by the same people who make GitHub, I felt pretty comfortable trusting them anyway.
+(They already keep all my stuff, you know?)</dd>

 <dt><a href="https://education.github.com/discount_requests/new">Get free private repositories</a></dt>
 <dd>Important for starting out: GitHub defaults to making repositories public, and ordinarily you would have to buy a paid account to keep your projects private.
 But if you have a .edu email account, you can request a discount that lets you get unlimited private repositories for free.
 Click the link to find out more.</dd>